kaloyen/gridbased-imagelayout/README.md

 </div>
 ```

-this block above is a SINGLE image block.
+above block is a SINGLE image block.

 change TEXT TO APPEAR ON THE HOVER to be the text you want to appear when hovering over the image